 QA Touch is a test management platform that facilitates efficient test planning, execution, and reporting.
 It supports various testing methodologies, including manual and automated testing, while providing comprehensive test case management and traceability.
 This allows teams to collaborate effectively, track project progress, and ensure software quality across the entire development lifecycle.

-Sign up for FREE and experience how QA Touch can streamline your Black box testing process.
+Start your 14-day free trial and experience how QA Touch can streamline your Black box testing process.